hamidrezabehjoo/a-sync/README.md

 - The monitor's ⟨r⁻⁶⟩ scores are Cα–Cα CG proxies for onset/convergence
   screening.
 Physical PRE back-calculation (backbone reconstruction + MTSL rotamer averaging, e.g. DEER-PREdict) is a downstream step.
+- The ladder table (`ARMS` in `setup_asyn_mpipigg.py`) is the single source of truth for arm lengths/replica counts — note the pre-cov design doc (Sept 2026) lists E2l as 6 replicas and drops E2m; reconcile before the campaign.